If you need financial assistance with your utility bills, please visit this page.

 Customer service branch closed until further notice

 For the safety of our customers and employees, M.U.D. is following recommendations from the Centers for Disease Control and Prevention (CDC) and asking customers to use alternate pay options to avoid person-to-person contact.
-The downtown customer service branch is closed until further notice.
+The downtown customer service branch windows are closed until further notice, however the kiosks are available.
 We encourage customers to do business online or via email and phone.
 Here are additional ways to pay your bill:

 - Pay online